-The NPL ratio in the Turkish banking sector was 2.7% as of December 31, 2013, 2.8% as of December 31, 2014, 3.1% as of December 31, 2015 and 3.3% as of June 30, 2016 (1.7%,

-1.6%, 2.0% and 2.4%, respectively, with respect to the Group), with the Turkish banking sector's statistics being as reported in the BRSA's monthly statistical bulletin.
+The NPL ratio in the Turkish banking sector was 2.8% as of December 31, 2014, 3.1% as of December 31, 2015 and 3.2% as of December 31, 2016 (1.6%, 2.0% and 2.3%, respectively, with respect to the Group), with the Turkish banking sector's statistics being as reported in the BRSA's monthly statistical bulletin.

-(p) the first paragraph of the risk factor entitled "Risk Factors -Risks Relating to the Group and its Business - Competition in the Turkish Banking Sector" in the Base Prospectus is hereby deemed to be deleted in its entirety and replaced with the following:
+(p) The first paragraph of the risk factor titled "Risk Factors -Risks Relating to the Group and its Business - Competition in the Turkish Banking Sector" in the Base Prospectus is hereby deemed to be deleted in its entirety and replaced with the following:

 The Group faces significant and continuing competition from other participants in the Turkish banking sector, including both state-controlled and private banks in Turkey as well as many subsidiaries and branches of foreign banks and joint ventures between Turkish and foreign shareholders.
 A small number of these banks dominate the banking industry in Turkey.
-As of June 30, 2016, the top five banks by assets in Turkey (one of which is a state-controlled bank) held 55.6% of the banking sector's total loan portfolio (excluding participation banks) and 57.4% of total bank assets (excluding participation banks) in Turkey, according to the Turkish Banks Association.
-As of June 30, 2016, the Bank: (a) was the largest bank in Turkey in terms of foreign currency-denominated loans, (b) was the largest private bank in Turkey in terms of shareholders' equity and (c) had the largest market shares of total assets, total loans, Turkish Lira-denominated loans, total deposits, Turkish Lira-denominated deposits and demand deposits among private sector banks (source: BRSA), each as measured on a bank-only basis.
+As of September 30, 2016, the top five banks by assets in Turkey (one of which is a state-controlled bank) held 55.5% of the banking sector's total loan portfolio (excluding participation banks) and 57.2% of total bank assets (excluding participation banks) in Turkey, according to the Turkish Banks Association.
+As of December 31, 2016, the Bank: (a) was the largest bank in Turkey in terms of foreign currency-denominated loans, (b) was the largest private bank in Turkey in terms of shareholders' equity and (c) had the largest market shares of total assets, total loans, Turkish Lira-denominated loans, foreign currency-denominated loans, non-retail loans, total deposits, Turkish Lira-denominated deposits, foreign currency-denominated deposits and demand deposits among private sector banks (source: BRSA), each as measured on a bank-only basis.

-(q) the third sentence of the fourth paragraph of the risk factor entitled "Risk Factors -Risks Relating to the Group and its Business - Competition in the Turkish Banking Sector" in the Base Prospectus is hereby deemed to be deleted in its entirety and replaced with the following:
+(q) The third sentence of the fourth paragraph of the risk factor titled "Risk Factors -Risks Relating to the Group and its Business - Competition in the Turkish Banking Sector" in the Base Prospectus is hereby deemed to be deleted in its entirety and replaced with the following:

-The Bank opened 47 domestic branches in 2014 (three branches were consolidated with other branches during 2014), 26 domestic branches in 2015 (five branches were consolidated with other branches during 2015) and three domestic branches in the first eight months of 2016 (five branches were consolidated with other branches during this period) and it is (as of the date of this Base Prospectus) planning on opening a total of six or seven domestic branches during 2016.
+The Bank opened 47 domestic branches in 2014 (three branches were consolidated with other branches during 2014), 26 domestic branches in 2015 (five branches were consolidated with other branches during 2015), four domestic branches in 2016 (seven branches were consolidated with other branches during 2016) and no branches in the first three months of 2017 (one branch was consolidated with another branch during this period) and it is (as of April 20, 2017) planning on opening a total of five domestic branches and consolidating eight domestic branches during 2017.

-(r) the last sentence of the risk factor entitled "Risk Factors - Risks Relating to the Group and its Business - Pressure on Profitability" in the Base Prospectus is hereby deemed to be deleted in its entirety and replaced with the following:
+(r) The last sentence of the risk factor titled "Risk Factors - Risks Relating to the Group and its Business - Pressure on Profitability" in the Base Prospectus is hereby deemed to be deleted in its entirety and replaced with the following:

-For the six months ended June 30, 2016, the Bank's annualized return on average total assets was 1.6% (compared to 1.6% for the sector, calculated in a similar manner to that of the Bank and according to figures published by the BRSA) and the annualized return on its average shareholders' equity was 13.7% (compared to 13.9% for the sector, calculated in a similar manner to that of the Bank and according to figures published by the BRSA) (1.4% and 12.6%, respectively, for the Bank and, calculated in a similar manner to that of the Bank and according to figures published by the BRSA, 1.3% and 11.5%, respectively, for the sector for the six months ended June 30, 2015).
+For 2016, the Bank's return on average total assets was 1.6% (compared to 1.5% for the sector, according to figures published by the BRSA) and the return on its average shareholders' equity was 13.7% (compared to 13.3% for the sector, according to figures published by the BRSA) (1.2% and 10.4%, respectively, for the Bank, and, according to figures published by the BRSA, 1.2% and 10.7%, respectively, for the sector in 2015).

-(s) the second sentence of the risk factor entitled "Risk Factors - Risks Relating to the Group and its Business - Foreign Exchange and Currency Risk" in the Base Prospectus is hereby deemed to be deleted in its entirety and replaced with the following:
+(s) The second sentence of the risk factor titled "Risk Factors - Risks Relating to the Group and its Business - Foreign Exchange and Currency Risk" in the Base Prospectus is hereby deemed to be deleted in its entirety and replaced with the following: